Reduce the waste from electrical and electronic equipment

-The EU Directive 2012/19/EC (on Waste Electrical and Electronic Equipment (also known as WEEE II) represents the EU’s latest effort to increase recycling of and reduce waste from electrical and electronic equipment.
-Under WEEE II, EU Member States must achieve collection rates of 45% beginning in 2016 and collection rates of 65% by 2019.
-Most important, all categories of electrical and electronic equipment, including medical devices and in-vitro medical devices, will be subject to WEEE II recovery targets by 13 August 2012.
+The EU Directive 2012/19/EC on Waste Electrical and Electronic Equipment (also known as WEEE II) represents the EU’s latest effort to increase recycling of and reduce waste from electrical and electronic equipment.
+Under WEEE II, EU Member States must achieve collection rates of 45% and collection rates of 65%.
+Most importantly, all categories of electrical and electronic equipment, including medical devices and in-vitro medical devices, will be subject to WEEE II recovery targets.

-Manufacturers are also encouraged to maximise the use of recoverable and recyclable materials in their products, and to design products in order to facilitate the dismantling and recovery of recyclable materials.
-Manufacturers are required to appoint an authorised representative in each EU Member State, who is legally responsible for fulfilling the manufacturer’s responsibilities under WEEE II.
+Manufacturers are also encouraged to maximize the use of recoverable and recyclable materials in their products, and to design products in order to facilitate the dismantling and recovery of recyclable materials.
+Manufacturers are required to appoint an authorized representative in each EU Member State, who is legally responsible for fulfilling the manufacturer’s responsibilities under WEEE II.

 Compliance with the essential requirements of the EU’s directives and regulations applicable to active, non-active and in-vitro medical devices provides manufacturers with access to a marketplace consisting of 500 million consumers.
 In addition, medical devices bearing CE Marking may achieve faster regulatory review and approval in other global markets.
 TÜV SÜD Product Service is the world’s largest EU Notified Body for medical devices.
 In addition, TÜV SÜD’s extensive international network makes it an effective single source for manufacturers seeking global market access for their products.